What is urinary incontinence?

+Urinary incontinence (UI), sometimes referred to as “lack of bladder control,” is the involuntary loss of urine.
+Patients suffering from UI cannot control urine release from the bladder.
 Urinary incontinence is estimated to affect 1 out of 10 males, with increasing prevalence associated with aging.

-Stress Urinary Incontinence (SUI)
+What is Stress Urinary Incontinence (SUI)?

 Stress urinary incontinence is the unexpected leakage of urine when an outside pressure occurs with activities such as heavy lifting, coughing, sneezing, laughing, or exercise.